 You can also connect with other learners on the platform to practice together, called language partners, and this is completely free.

 The website has a clean, easy to navigate interface and booking lessons couldn’t be easier.
 You are in full control of setting your learning schedule according to your timezone and personal requirements.
-There’s also the added option of benefitting from community teachers and language partners to keep costs down.
+There’s also the added option to keep costs down through community teachers and language partners.

-The system is based on learning through immersion and in context – much like a child learns to speak, without needing to memorise grammar rules and structures.
+The system is based on learning through immersion and in context – much like a child learns to speak, without needing to memorise grammar and structure rules.

 At it’s core it’s based on learning through reading.
 You select a text from the vast Lingq library, which will also have an accompanying audio, and you read and listen to the lesson.

 Initially all the text is highlighted in blue.
 If you come across a word you don’t know, you can click on it to get a definition and add it to your wordbank for later practice.
 Words you click on turn yellow, words you don’t click on indicate to the Lingq program that you know them already, so they will not be highlighted next time you see them.
 The aim is to remove all blue and yellow highlighting from all texts.

 The platform is packed full of many other features, for example video chat for conversation practice which you pay for with points earned on the platform by being a conversation partner in your native tongue to others.

 There’s the ability to upload any text that interests you from the internet into a lesson (although without audio).
 There are also exercises, games, flashcards, and a very active support forum.

 This is the perfect platform for you if you enjoy reading, like learning in a natural, practical way and hate memorising rules.
 You also have the opportunity to make many new like-minded friends and keep learning costs down by getting involved in the community.